Health & Fitness Calculators

 - *Maintenance calories are estimated by multiplying BMR by the selected activity factor.

-- *Calories needs vary by body composition, activity, health status, age, and tracking accuracy.
+- *Calorie needs vary by age, sex, body size, activity, health status, pregnancy, medications, eating-disorder history, goals, and tracking accuracy.

 Enter your values and press Calculate.